A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Defining transparency

 \subsection{Agents of transparency}

-A Confidential Computing system achieves transparency when its users can directly review its sensitive components, or delegate this responsibility to others.
-The reviewing entity must remain accountable and directly answerable to the users for their evaluations and decisions.
-This accountability is achieved by issuing review certificates, which uniquely identify the reviewed component and bear the signature of the reviewer.
-Therefore, we refer to the accountable reviewers who serve as the agents of transparency as the \textit{certifiers}.
+A Confidential Computing system achieves transparency when users can review its sensitive components directly or delegate this responsibility to trusted parties.
+These reviewers must remain accountable to users by providing verifiable evaluations and justifying their decisions.
+Accountability begins with establishing a verifiable link between a review and its reviewer.
+We implement this link through digitally signed review certificates, which uniquely identify both the reviewed component and the reviewer.
+Therefore, we call the reviewers \textit{certifiers}, who act as agents of transparency by providing traceable evaluations.

+This work only focuses on establishing the link between reviews and reviewers, with broader mechanisms for detecting and enforcing accountability left for future exploration.
+While institutional reviewers benefit from legal frameworks and governance structures, achieving accountability for individual reviewers requires structured systems, including verifiable digital identities, reputation mechanisms, and transparent review histories.

 \textbf{\textsc{Traits:}} Each certifier has traits relating to their \textit{methodology} and \textit{motivation}.